carlosneves0/pinky-dinky-doo-revenge/README.md

 ## The Game
 The game is a bomberman gameplay slash pacman graphics rip off.
 It's basically bomberman with some pacman textures.
-You play as Pinky Dinky Doo, the pink ghost in pacman, and you are back to take revenge on that yellow sucker that ate you too many times; exploding him.
+You play as Pinky Dinky Doo, the pink ghost in pacman, and you are back to take revenge on that yellow sucker that ate you too many times; exploding him into oblivion.